mkranzlein/HiPool/README.md

 A work-in-progress modified implementation of HiPool to support experiments on [CuRIAM](https://arxiv.org/abs/2305.14719).

+This is **not the original repo for HiPool** and I am not an author on the HiPool paper.
+Please see that repo [here](https://github.com/irenezihuili/hipool).

 ## Links
 - HiPool paper: https://aclanthology.org/2023.acl-short.16/
 - Original HiPool repo: https://github.com/irenezihuili/hipool